Eschatologue/CM_wiki/docs/gameplay/phb/condition.md

 **Attacks Affected**{ .inl } You have **:d20-dis: Disadvantage**{ .d20 } on attack rolls against any target other than the grappler.

-**Movable**{ .inl } The grappler can drag or carry you when it moves, but every foot of movement costs it 1 extra foot unless you are Tiny or two or more sizes smaller than it.
+**Movable**{ .inl } The grappler can drag or carry you when it moves, but every foot of Movement costs it 1 extra foot unless you are Tiny or two or more sizes smaller than it.

 ??? info "Grappling"